 section on the online donation page.

-We are working on ways to memorialize our dear friend.
-In the meantime, please feel free to leave your own memory or photograph below.
+Please feel free to leave your own memory or photograph below.

 A note from Neen's partner, Brian Smith:

 I want to express my dearest thank you to all of you.
 My heart was shattered with the loss of Neen.
 I was blessed and honored to have shared my life with her.
 There was never a dull moment.
 I grabbed onto a lightning bolt and held on.
 It turned out to be the best sixteen-and-a-half years I could ask for.
 She was the most real person anyone could know.
 I know that all of the thoughts and memories that you have shared with me are so true, and I greatly appreciate hearing them.
 Hold on to these, knowing that the smile Neen gave us is carried on by all of you as a sign that her spirit soars.
 This helps dearly.
 Thank you again for your love and support.
 It will help carry me through this.